Goitre | tenga

 Print this page

-Thyroid cancer Cancer of the thyroid can cause enlargement in your thyroid gland.
+• Thyroid cancer: Cancer of the thyroid can cause enlargement in your thyroid gland.

-In most cases, the only symptom of goitre is the appearance of a swelling in your neck.
-The size of the swelling may vary from a single small lump to a large swelling (mass) at the front of your neck.
-Sometimes an enlarged thyroid can place pressure on your swallowing tube (oesophagus) and windpipe (trachea).
+For most people, the only symptom of a goitre is the appearance of a swelling in your neck.
+The swelling can be anything from a single small lump, up to a large swelling (mass) at the front of your neck.
+Sometimes an enlarged thyroid can put pressure on your food pipe (oesophagus) and windpipe (trachea).

-This can lead to symptoms such as:
+This can lead to symptoms of:

 • a tight feeling in your throat or neck